Gallbladder Surgery or Cholecystectomy

 Once the patient is prepped for surgery, they will be put under general anesthesia for the procedure.
-Four small incisions are made in the abdomen, the largest of which is made in the umbilicus or belly button.
+Four or five small incisions are made in the abdomen, the largest of which is made in the umbilicus or belly button.
 Specially made laparoscopic tools including a high definition camera allows Dr. Shawn Tsuda or Dr. Heidi Ryan to carefully separate the gallbladder from the liver.
 The blood and bile duct vessels coming from the gallbladder are then clamped with permanent titanium clips.

 Once the vessels are clamped and sealed, the gallbladder is separated from its associated structures, placed in a surgical bag, and removed through the incision in the bellybutton.

 In rare cases, the procedure may have to be converted to open surgery for the safety of the patient.
 This risk is increased if you have had previous surgery in the area and lots of scar tissue formed.
 This and other risks will be discussed during your consultation

 The entire gallbladder removal procedure takes about 35-to-45 minutes and is performed on an outpatient basis, meaning that patients can return home the day of surgery.